moritz-hoelting/shulkerscript-webpage/src/content/docs/guides/syntax.md

 ---
 title: Syntax
-description: Learn the syntax of ShulkerScript
+description: Learn the syntax of Shulkerscript
 ---

 ## Comments